Little changes you can make to live more sustainably

 Having said that, we’re always looking for ways to improve them, and sometimes the time is right for a major change.
 We’re all aware of the dangers posed to our planet by plastic, and it’s never been more important that we all do our bit to look after the health of the planet.

-We’ve been working hard behind the scenes at Wet Ones and we’re proud to announce that all of our wipes are now eco-friendly.
+We’ve been working hard behind the scenes at Wet Ones and we’re proud to announce that all of our wipes are now biodegradable.
 They offer the same freshness and gentle feel that you know and love, and still kill 99.9% of bacteria.
 They are also made from plant sourced fibres.

 It’s a big step for us, and one that we know you’ll support – after all, making Wet Ones more sustainable helps you make your daily life that bit more green too, whether you’re at work, travelling or keeping the kids busy at home.
 But it’s not all about major overhauls, as there are plenty of small steps you can take towards living more sustainably.